Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Introduction

-i.e. the measure of the ring of integers of the number field $L$ is equal to the square root of the absolute value of the norm $N_{K/\mathbb{Q}}$ relative discriminant $\mathfrak{d}_{L/K}$.
+i.e. the measure of the fundamental domain of $\mathbb A_K$ with respect to the action of the field $K$ is equal to the square root of the ideal norm $N$ of the relative discriminant $\mathfrak{d}_{K/L}$ in $O_K$.
+Here $D_{\infty}$ is the fundamental domain of $K\otimes_{\mathbb{Q}} \mathbb{R}$ with respect to $O_K$ if $K$ is a number field and is trivial otherwise.
+In addition, we are able to directly define the 'relative size of cohomology' i.e. relative $h^0$ and $h^1$ using the Fourier analysis insights.

-The paper is organized in the following way: first we recall the theory of local and global discriminant which will play a role in the normalization of the Haar measures fixed later.
+The paper is organized in the following way: first we recall the theory of local and global discriminant which will later play a role in the normalization of the Haar measures.
 We recall briefly the theory of adeles for one dimensional global fields.

-In the following section we define functions on adelic subspaces that give us the size of cohomology spaces as appropriate adelic integrals.
-We see that the Riemann-Roch theorem holds and deduce Serre's duality using Fourier analysis on number fields.
-In the section 4 we introduce the relative theory.
-In the last section we show that in our setting we obtain the Riemann-Roch theorem as stated in \cite{lang}.
-In the appendix we quickly outline Fourier analysis on local non-archimedean fields that is used multiple times to complete calculations presented in this paper and is less classical than Fourier analysis on archimedean local fields.
+In the following section we define the size of cohomology spaces as certain adelic integrals of eigenfuntions of adelic Fourier transform on significant adelic spaces.
+We see that the Riemann-Roch theorem holds and deduce Serre's duality using harmonic analysis on number fields.
+All these definitions are compatible with the previous related work ( e.g. \cite{schoof},\cite{borisov}, \cite{num} )

+In the section 4,5 and 6 we present the relative analogue of the theory i.e. for finite separable extensions of global fields which correspond to morphisms of curves.
+We show that in our setting we obtain the arithmetic Riemann-Roch theorem as stated in \cite[Theorem V.1.2]{lang}.
+In section 6 we define relative size of cohomology, i.e. the $h^0$ and $h^1$ in the relative case, and show that Serre's duality holds for such objects.
+In the appendix we quickly outline harmonic analysis on local non-archimedean fields that is used multiple times to complete calculations presented in this paper and is less classical than harmonic analysis on archimedean local fields.

-These developments are not only inspired by mentioned Tate's thesis but also by A.Borisov's work on arithmetic cohomology theory introduced in \cite{borisov}.
-Even though we operate with eigenfunctions of the global Fourier transform instead of cohomology spaces, one can see that those two approaches encode the same data (see \ref{ghost}).
-It is worth pointing out that the Relative Riemann-Roch theorem (\cite[Theorem V.1.2]{lang}) is applied (\cite[Lemma V.3.5]{lang}) in the proof of the Falting-Riemann-Roch theorem (\cite[Theorem V.3.4]{lang}.
-Therefore the theory developed here is not only interesting on its own, but also is a little step towards a two-dimensional generalization.
+These developments are not only inspired by mentioned Tate's thesis.
+A person familiar with A.Borisov's work on arithmetic cohomology theory introduced in \cite{borisov} can easily notice similarities between his and our constructions.
+Even though we operate with eigenfunctions of the global[adelic] Fourier transform instead of explicit cohomology spaces, one can see that those two approaches are compatible.